oroinc/documentation/user_guide/sales_processes_workflow.rst

 .. image:: ./img/sales_process/sales_process_wf.png

-This way, the workflow leads a manager step-by-step through  a sales process life-cycle from its start and to the completion.
+This way, the workflow leads a manager step-by-step through  a sales process life-cycle from its start to the completion.

 You can clone and customize the workflow to correspond to your business-processes or create a new workflow using the